mayankdotasm/datamining_keywordsExtraction_elite/README.md

 For insights into the current methodologies and findings in keyword extraction, you can refer to the following research article:

-This program and its associated materials are the intellectual property of the original authors, Swagata Duari and Vasudha Bhatnagar.
+<small>Note: This program and its associated materials are the intellectual property of the original authors, Swagata Duari and Vasudha Bhatnagar.
 We are exploring this work solely for educational and learning purposes.
-Any use beyond personal study and experimentation should be done with permission from the authors.
+Any use beyond personal study and experimentation should be done with permission from the authors.<small>
 ```bibtex
 @article{DUARI2019100,
     title = "sCAKE: Semantic Connectivity Aware Keyword Extraction",